teamed/teamed.io/_posts/2014-04-14-developer.md

 ---

 We want to work with you if you are passionate about software development and its quality aspect.
-Our coding standards are unexpectedly high for most of new comers.
+Beware that our coding standards are unexpectedly high for most of new comers.

 It's a part-time job and you can work from